EVNdevs/EVN-arduino/docs/sensors/evnimusensor.rst

 .. note:: This class does I2C port selection automatically, so users do not need to call ``setPort()`` using their EVNAlpha objects.

-.. note:: We're working on fusing the accelerometer and gyroscope readings together to obtain orientation data, so that should be coming soon!

 Wiring (I2C)
 ------------